mindset-dojo/mindset-dojo.github.io/_forms/organizer.md

 ### Internal

 Organizer is your center.
-When above the line, it feels like alignment with the Way, when below the line, one is fighting with and judging the world.
+When above the line, it feels like alignment with your true Self, when below the line, one is fighting with and judging the world.

 ### Collective